avoidwork/woodland/README.md

 Executes if the request cannot be routed, default handler sends a basic text response.

 ##### onsend (req, res, body, status, headers)
-Executes before the response has been sent.
+Executes before the response has been sent; arguments are by reference such that they can be mutated.

 ##### onfinish (req, res)
 Executes after the response has been sent.